laradevio/Shipyard/README.md

 <a name="ssh"></a>
 ### SSH

-While it's better to directly invoke commands from your Host using the `warehouse` shortcut, you can use this handy command that will put you under `bash` shell:
+While it's better to directly invoke commands from your Host using the `docker exec -it --user shipyard shipyard_container` shortcut, you can use this handy command that will put you under `bash` shell:

-    docker exec -it --user shipyard bash
+    docker exec -it --user shipyard shipyard_warehouse bash

 There is no need to use SSH with passwords or keys with Shipyard, but you can still use SSH for whatever reason it may be, like allowing someone of your outside network to peep and make adjustments remotely through the `:2222` port and the default `secret` password: